PhantomKnight287/lend-my-skill/README.md

 ![Flow Chart](./assets/flowchart.png)

 # Contributing

+All the new commits are pushed to `development` branch.
+If you want to contribute to this project, please create a new branch from `development` branch and create a pull request to `development` branch.

 Thanks for thinking about contributing to this project, please read [Contribution Instructions](/CONTRIBUTING.md).
 It has all the required instructions to start this project locally.
 If you encounter some errors please let me know by creating an issue.